Exoscale Compute Quick Start

 You can find your server’s IP in the instance list view and in the instance detail.

-Like we said before speaking about Security Groups, your Windows instance will not be accessible from outside until you define some rules for his security group.
+Like we mentioned with security groups, your Windows instance will not be accessible from outside until you define some rules for the security group.

-Upper right you’ll find commands to either choose a template (a shortcut to add the most common rules) or add your own configured rule.
-We’ll choose the RDP template in this case, which will create a new rule with the following underlying settings:
+In the upper right header, you will find commands to either choose a template (a shortcut to add the most common rules) or add your own configured rule.
+Choose the Remote Desktop Protocol (or RDP) template, which will create a new rule with the following settings:

 - Type: inbound